 Translating all the hard work and new discoveries happening across the world in Population Data Science into real world impact, is a vision we all share in the PDS community.

 That's why this year IJPDS is dedicating its 2021 Special Issue to:

-Call for manuscripts ‘Work designed to influence policy and practice'
+'Work designed to influence policy and practice'

-This relates to working with local or national policy-makers, such as government bodies, regulators or other agencies who create public policies.
+'Work designed to influence policy and practice' relates to working with local or national policy-makers, such as government bodies, regulators or other agencies who create public policies.
 Or it relates to working with health, social care, education or other public service practitioners.

 - The overarching approach your organisation takes to working with policy-makers and practitioners, how your organisation works with them via formal structures and in influencing decision-making processes, and particular examples of how you’ve engaged with them along with challenges and successes

 - Particular research studies designed to influence policy and practice.
 This should include the target group(s) of policy-makers and practitioners, the nature of their contribution to the study.
 Importantly, the results of such studies must focus on their actual or intended influence on policy and practice

 All manuscripts must be centred on Population Data Science, as per the scope of IJPDS.

 The word limit is 4,000 with the option to include up to 4 tables/figures in total.